Web Accessibility Toolbar

 The Web Accessibility Toolbar (WAT) has been developed to aid manual examination of web pages for a variety of aspects of accessibility.

+(This tool is no longer in active development).
 The toolbar provides easy access to functionality to:

 - identify components of a web page